Robinson Photographic Studio collection

 The information in this Robinson Photographic Studio General Finding Aid summarizes the overall collection, provides lists of negatives and photos held by negative number, or word description usually at the folder level for photos without negatives.
 However, due to the large size of this collection, this document is not much more than a box list.

-For additional descriptive information and indexing to different series within this vary large collection, a number of additional finding aids have been prepared.
-To date, these Coll.
-125 finding aids include:
+For additional descriptive information and indexing to different series within this vary large collection, a number of additional finding aids were prepared.
+These finding aids, now consolidated into a single one here, included:

 - Description rules